funkaoshi/s.vs.tpk/_posts/2012-12-26-reading-the-dmg-iv.md

 > YOU CAN NOT HAVE A MEANINGFUL CAMPAIGN IF STRICT TIME RECORDS ARE NOT KEPT.

 Strong words from Gary Gygax on running a campaign.
+This is actually one of the few places in the DMG where text is set in all caps.